SoftwareIntrospectre/VideoGames_DRM_Free_Project/README.md

 This project is intended to build a consolidated data set of which video games on Steam have an alternative on GOG.com (Good Old Games).
 GOG.com contains DRM-free copies (no Digital Rights Management).
 The intent is to extract, transform, load, and analyze data from both data sets to determine this.

-The objective is to create a resource for people to purchase a non-revokable license for a video game.
-Buying from GOG.com allows this.
+The objective is to create a resource for people to observe which games on Steam have an alternative on GOG.
+This provides insight on an option to purchase a non-revokable license for a video game.

 - **Extraction:** Python (JSON via API calls)
 - **Transformation:** Python (with pandas dataframes) and SQL